heatherpiper/ColorTools-for-Obsidian/README.md

    - Find the method you would like to use to run each script.
 Click the `+` (plus) button by your preferred method and then choose the appropriate script from the popup dialog.
    - Refer to the [RunJS documentation](https://github.com/eoureo/obsidian-runjs) for more specific guidance.

+> [!CAUTION]
-[^1]: If you copy code from the files in this repository, **make sure you first click the `raw` button** and then copy.
+> If you copy code from the files in this repository, **make sure you first click the `raw` button** and then copy.
 Because of the way GitHub renders markdown files, the code block headers will only appear in the `raw` format.
 These headers are a crucial component for RunJS to identify scripts to use.

 ## License